RajAnki/carousel/README.md

 Angular 7, NPM, Typescript, HTML5, CSS3, Javascript and Jasmine

 # Running the Application
-Clone the project or download and extract the .zip to get started.
+Clone the project or download to get started.

 Run npm install to install app dependencies